 Climate change and wildlife

 Many of the world’s threatened species live in areas that will be severely affected by climate change.
-Here are just a few examples of the increased challenges we’re tackling in our conservation work.
+And climate change is happening too quickly for many species to adapt.
+Here are just a few examples of how climate change may increase the challenges we’re already facing in our conservation work.

 Find out more about snow leopards